Barcodes Explained

 It is important to note that your barcode does not contain any details about your product, it is simply a unique number and image representing that number.
 Product information is input by the retailer when they add your item into their computer system.
 This is why if you take a football from a sporting goods store and scan it at the checkout of a makeup shop, nothing will come up (unless the makeup shop also sells that particular football).

-How are Barcodes Kept Unique?
+How are Barcodes Unique?

 GS1